“An investment in knowledge pays the best interest.” – Benjamin Franklin

 Hands of Hope East Africa

-Nester Ndayashimiye, a qualified nurse and executive director of Masoriot Sanitarium is the founder and CEO of Hands of Hope East Africa.
-He and his team work on the streets of Eldoret, a town in western Kenya.
-It is the capital and largest town in Uasin Gishu County.
-Nester helps homeless street children who are without a doubt the most marginalized, the most often ignored and forgotten.
+Nestor helps homeless street children who are without a doubt the most marginalized, the most often ignored and forgotten of children.
 He firmly believes that education is the key to developing within these children the desire and capacity to break the cycle of poverty and that any assistance, that does not include education will not fix the long term problems in these areas.

 His goals are to show these children, who unfortunately have been growing up on the fringes a society, that a better life is possible.
 His plans are to develop future leaders and his long term goal and hope is that they will one day make a positive impact upon their communities.

 Education Care Projects-Kenya has future plans and dreams that include buying land and building a fully self-sustaining children’s home with a primary & high school attached.

 To read more about Hands of Hope East Africa please visit their website.